-Coronavirus (COVID-19) Infection Survey, UK: 17 December 2021 infection.survey.analysis@ons.
+Coronavirus (COVID-19) Infection Survey, UK: 23 December 2021

 Estimates for England, Wales, Northern Ireland and Scotland.
 This survey is being delivered in partnership with University of Oxford, University of Manchester, UK Health Security Agency and Wellcome Trust.
 This study is jointly led by the ONS and the Department for Health and Social Care (DHSC) working with the University of Oxford and Lighthouse laboratory to collect and test samples.